kiboschool/programming2-w7-store-order-processor/README.md

 pair_of_shoes kente 20
 ```

+### Full outfits

-If there is at least one jacket, slacks, and pair\_of\_shoes from the same brand in an order, we will call this a full outfit.
-When an order contains one or more full outfits for a brand, the program should print "Contains full outfit for a brand" at the end.
+If an order includes at least one jacket, slacks, and pair\_of\_shoes from the same brand, the order has a full outfit.
+When an order contains one or more full outfits for a brand, the program should print "This order contains a full outfit for a brand" at the end.

-So for the example input:
+So for this input:

 ```json
 [